HGustavs/LenaSYS/DuggaSys/microservices/Microservices Documentation/sharedMicroservices.md

    - Description: Course version

 - Parameter: $sectname
-   - Type: String
+   - Type: varchar
    - Description: Name of section that the code example will belong to

 - Parameter: $link
-   - Type: String
+   - Type: varchar
    - Description: Reference link, updated later with the new example ID.
 Used to store the ID of the new code example

 - Parameter: $log_uuid